Crawler995/Madder/README.md

 # Madder
-A color tool for designer written by Qt C++.
+A color tool for designer written by Qt C++.<br>
+Still developing...